josedolz/UnbiasedShapeCompactness/README.md

 #### Todo
 * Split admm main loop in several functions
 * Add missing sanity tests after Laplacian update
-* Argument to select example from command line
-    * Fix the mess used for the parameters
 * Update the visualisation to match the Matlab version